Indulgent and decadent, Affogato coffee is the perfect combination of two Italian favorites: espresso and gelato.

 Can you make Affogato without an Espresso machine?

-Yes, you can make affogato without an espresso machine.
+Yes, you can make an affogato without an espresso machine.

-If you don’t have an espresso machine, you can use a stovetop espresso maker or a French press to make the espresso like a strong shot of coffee.
+You can use a stovetop espresso maker or a French press to make the espresso like a strong shot of coffee.

 can you make affogato with instant coffee?

 You can make affogato with instant coffee, but it will not have quite the same flavor quality as using freshly brewed espresso.
 Instant coffee tends to have a flatter, less nuanced taste compared to espresso.